CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-mongodb-blueprint.md

 * [MongoDB Community Support ](http://www.mongodb.org/get-involved)

 ### Description
-MongoDB database technology has been integrated for automated deployment on the CenturyLink Cloud platform.
+MongoDB database technology has been integrated for automated deployment on the Lumen Cloud platform.
 The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this solution.

 MongoDB is a cross-platform NoSQL document-oriented database.
 Its structure is JSON-like, making integration of data in certain types of applications easier and faster.

 ### Audience
-CenturyLink Cloud Users
+Lumen Cloud Users

 ### Deploying on a new server